Calinou/sauerbraten-source-port/README.md

-# Sauerbraten source port
+# Cube 2: Sauerbraten source port

+**A client mod for Cube 2: Sauerbraten.
+Aims for a vanilla-like experience, but more polished.**

+This mod can also be used as a server mod, although there are currently no changes to speak of when running as a server.

+*Currently based on Sauerbraten SVN revision 6217.
+Work is in progress to rebase on the 2020 edition and include the latest official fixes and improvements.*

 ## Features

 - Improved coloring for player numbers in the server browser (gray = empty, yellow = almost full, red = full).
 - Colored pings in the server browser and scoreboard (greener = better).
 - Improved coloring and capitalization for console messages.
 - Strafe movement animation is now used when moving diagonally forwards.